 Atik 16-Series Cameras:

-The latest version of the software is NOW COMPATIBLE with Atik 16-series cameras.
+The latest version of the software is now compatible with Atik 16-series cameras.
 See USB 1 Drivers below for more information.
 However, please note that it is not compatible with Windows XP.

 EFW1 Filter Wheels: